 - Cassarino, I. and Richter, W. (2008) Swarm creativity.
 The legal and organizational challenges of open content film production.
 DIME Working Papers on Intellectual Property Rights, Working Paper No 45.

 - Dutton, W.H., David, P.A. and Richter, W. (2008) The Performance of Distributed Problem Solving Networks: Final Report on the OII-MTI Project.
 OII DPSN Working Paper series No. 1.

 Richter, W. (2010) 'Better' Regulation Through Social Entrepreneurship?
 Innovative and Market-Based Approaches to Address the Digital Challenge to Copyright Regulation.
 DPhil Thesis, Oxford Internet Institute, University of Oxford.

-Associate Director (Cyber Security Centre) and Senior Research Fellow and Associate Professor
+Associate Director (Cyber Security Centre) and Professor of Information Security and Privacy

 Wolf Richter on 16 Jun 2009 17:51PM